wuxiangzhou2010/txsender/README.md

 ```

 - edit config
-  - `endpoints` is a string array contains ipc or rpc endpoints
+  - `endpoint` is a string array contains ipc or rpc endpoint
   - `rate`: indicate how many txs per seconds
   - `chainAmount`: reserved
   - `silent`: print log or not